Skip to Content

 Additions and Substitutions

-• Toppings: Top the muffins with a scoop of Greek yogurt, peanut butter, or almond butter.
+• Top the muffins with a scoop of Greek yogurt, nut, or seed butter.

-• Protein: Add a scoop of your favorite protein powder to increase the protein in the muffins.
+• Include a scoop of your favorite protein powder.

 How to Make Kodiak Cakes Pumpkin Muffins